DolmaengC/DolmaengC.github.io/content/recoder/index.md

 ### 3.4 Edit Decoder

-Input : tree path reader의 아웃풋

-output : the probability of choices for diferent non-terminals

 #### 3.4.1 Provider

+- Input : tree path reader의 아웃풋

+- output : the probability of choices for different non-terminals

 **Rule Predictor**

 - Estimate the probability of each production rule in the grammar of edits
-- Nueral component (a fully-connected layer)
+- Neural component (a fully-connected layer)
 - Normalized via softmax
 - Invalid rules whose left-hand side is not the corresponding non-terminal are not allowed
 - The logic component resets the output of the fully-connected layer to -∞.